-Due to the limited ownership of shares and bonds of British origin, Argenta expects that Brexit will have a limited impact on the Argenta group.
+Given the limited ownership of shares and bonds of British origin, Argenta expects that Brexit will have a limited impact on the Argenta Group.

-A nominal EUR 498,380,300 of securities were encumbered as part of the collateral management of derivative instruments and of repos and as surety for the credit cards issuer.
-The Company also has a credit line with the NBB of EUR 250 million, for which securities are encumbered as and when this credit line is used.
+As of the end of 2016 a nominal EUR 590,469,000 of securities were encumbered as part of the collateral management of derivative instruments and of repos and as surety for the credit cards issuer.
+The Bank Pool also has a line of credit with the NBB of EUR 250 million, for which securities are encumbered as and when this credit line is used.

 In 2011, a limited MBS (mortgage backed securities) portfolio was reclassified from 'available-for-sale financial assets' to 'loans and receivables'.
-Further details on this reclassification are given in Note 15.3.
+Further details on this reclassification are given in Note 16.3.